-Centenary College of Louisiana is a private, four-year arts and sciences college affiliated with the United Methodist Church.
-Founded in 1825, it is the oldest chartered liberal arts college west of the Mississippi River and is accredited by the Southern Association of Colleges and Schools (SACS).
+Centenary College of Louisiana is a selective, residential, national liberal arts college affiliated with the United Methodist Church.
+Founded in 1825, it is the oldest chartered liberal arts college west of the Mississippi river and is a member of the Associated Colleges of the South.

 See the academics section for more information.